-Highlights of the Regional Water Conservation Program in 2021
+Highlights of the Regional Water Conservation Program in 2022

-In 2021 the Regional Conservation Program continued to offer virtual options for our programs due to COVID-19, and returned to some in-person offerings with safety precautions in place.
-We continued to offer customers many ways to conserve; supported by the program website, 684-SAVE hotline, and the Language Line.
+In 2022, the Regional Conservation Program continued to offer the virtual program options instituted during COVID-19, and returned to some in-person offerings.
+We continued to offer customers many ways to conserve.